 The situation that caused the outage was innocent, accidental, and in compliance with the spirit of Twitter’s policies.
 But Twitter is dealing with these issues on an enormous scale and is forced to automate their processes.
 Over 143,000 applications were suspended in Q118 alone.

-To address this policy change, Brightcove Social will convert @mentions to #mentions prior to publishing tweets.
+To address this policy change, Brightcove Social will not allow @mentions when publishing tweets.
+The Brightcove Social user interface will detect the condition and issue an error with recommendations and an explanation. @mentions will be converted to #mentions for tweets published using Autosync.
 The impact for the users is that the tweets will not automatically appear in the feed of the mentioned party.
+This will go into effect on 11/19/18.

 While not ideal, this change protects all Brightcove Social users from inadvertent and unplanned shutdowns.
 If you have any concerns, please contact your account manager.